MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-plan-prerequisites-phishing-resistant-passwordless-authentication.md

 Features like multifactor authentication (MFA) are a great way to secure your organization.
 But users often get frustrated with the extra security layer on top of their need to remember passwords.
 Phishing-resistant passwordless authentication methods are more convenient.
 For example, an analysis of Microsoft consumer accounts shows that sign-in with a password can take up to 9 seconds on average, but passkeys only take around 3 seconds in most cases.
 The speed and ease of passkey sign-in is even greater when compared with traditional password and MFA sign in.
 Passkey users don’t need to remember their password, or wait around for SMS messages.

-> [!NOTE]
+>[!NOTE]
-> Data based on analysis of Microsoft Consumer account sign-ins
+>This data is based on analysis of Microsoft consumer account sign-ins.

 Phishing-resistant passwordless methods also have extra security baked in.
 They automatically count as MFA by using something that the user has (a physical device or security key) and something the user knows or is, like a biometric or PIN.
 And unlike traditional MFA, phishing-resistant passwordless methods deflect phishing attacks against your users by using hardware-backed credentials that can’t be easily compromised.